ajuste/backstage/docs/playbook-running_locally.md

 *Jump to troubleshooting section below if you encounter any issue*

+**Note:** ia-rag-assistant plugin only works with Postgresql db, see below how to initialize.

 * ⚒️ Install tools
   * **[Make sure to have Go Lang installed](https://go.dev/doc/install)**
   * Run the following command to get all the tools required for local development: